ein-bandit/unity-webrtc-control/README.md

 ### UnityWebRTCController

-Besides handling webrtc messages (sending and receiving) this class provides functionality for starting the message interpretation and conversion process, from browser to Unity and vice versa.
+Besides handling webrtc messages (sending and receiving) the static UWCController provides functionality for starting the message interpretation and conversion process, from browser to Unity and vice versa.
-After preparation a simple event system (based on Unitys default event system implementation) collects the registered events and uses a Dispatcher from [UnityToolbag](link to github unitytoolbag) to pass events, received from secondary threads, to Unity main thread.
+After preparation of the message a simple event system (based on Unitys default event system implementation) collects the registered events and uses a Dispatcher from [UnityToolbag](link to github unitytoolbag) to pass events, received from secondary threads, to Unity main thread.
 This happens inside Unitys Update cycle.
+Sending messages is directly executed on Unitys main thread and guided through from the using application to WebRTCServer.

 When the Unity application is shut down, the UWCController requests a CleanUp (e.g. closing all threads) on the registered server instances and rejects further retrieved messages.

+### QRCodeGenerator

+This MonoBehaviour can be used to generate an easy accesible QR Code to connect your (mobile devices).
+To use it you have to place a GameObject to your scene which includes an Image and Text component.
+Make sure to call the QRCodeGenerator from a place where it is also accessible i.e. the correct scene it is placed on.
+Often it makes sense to generate the QRCode just after you initialized your UWCController.

 ## Troubleshooting